Project Coordinator: Jay Osborn

 Map varieties: The nineteenth and early twentieth centuries were a time not only of cartographic excellence but also of remarkable creativity.
 Cadastral map makers whose inspiration came more from the arts than from science left behind useful maps adorned with amusing symbols, doodles, and signature flourishes, and as map styles evolved evolved a few cartographers inserted their impressions of the “ruins” in ancient Jewish cemeteries.
 Some regional maps document the variety of communications in Galicia and the empire, including railways, roads, waterways, and postal routes between towns and cities.
 Others show battle lines during key military conflicts, such as World War I, to help explain the damage to or destruction of parts or all of some settlements.
 Specialized maps cover driving and rail routes to accompany a travel guide to the region, or pinpoint medical spas in Galicia, describe common climatic trends in the region, or quantify the ethnographic makeup of hundreds of settlements based on language and religion.
 A few maps document the pre-war planning of the Nazi military for southeastern Polish cities, the effects of wartime occupation in some of those same cities, and the post-war memories of survivors about the Jewish communities in their towns before the war.

-The Maps Project in 2019: Map acquisitions and processing planned for 2019 include a variety of unusual regional maps, plus new cadastral maps for the important towns of:
+The Maps Project in 2021: Map acquisitions and processing planned for 2021 include a variety of interesting regional maps plus new and useful cadastral maps and sketches for the towns of:

-and fragmentary cadastral maps with valuable new information for the towns of:
+and fragmentary cadastral maps and sketches with valuable new information for the towns of:

 We welcome ideas for additional maps to add to the breadth and depth of the graphical resources of the Gesher Galicia Map Room.